Chinese ironclad Zhenyuan: First Sino-Japanese War

 In early 1894, the Donghak Peasant Revolution broke out in Korea, prompting China to send an expedition of 28,000 to suppress the rebels.
 Japan viewed this as a violation of the Tientsin Convention and deployed 8,000 troops in response, leading to the outbreak of the First Sino-Japanese War on 1 August.
 The Chinese fleet was no match for the new Combined Fleet of Japan, as years of insufficient naval budgets had not allowed Hongzhang to update the vessels—funds he had planned to use to add new quick-firing guns to Zhenyuan and Dingyuan were instead appropriated for the 60th birthday of the Dowager Empress Cixi—and the Chinese lacked effective commanders and sufficiently trained crews.
-At the time, the American naval officer Philo McGiffen served as the ship's executive officer to advise Lin.
+At the time, the American soldier of fortune Philo McGiffen served as the ship's executive officer to advise Lin.
 And to add to China's disadvantages during the war, the Japanese had broken the Chinese diplomatic codes in 1888, giving them access to China's internal communications.

 As the Chinese made preparations in August for action, they removed the gun shields from the main battery turrets.
 Experience at the Battle of Pungdo had revealed the thin shields created numerous splinters when struck by enemy fire, and these fragments had inflicted numerous casualties to the gun crews of the cruiser Jiyuan at Pungdo.
 The crews also placed bags of coal around the gun batteries as a form of improvised armor.
 The ships were repainted light gray to make them more difficult to observe at sea.
 The ships of the Beiyang Fleet then steamed to Taku to take on supplies, thereafter doing little for the next month.